OG Image Best Practices in 2026: What Gets Clicked on X, LinkedIn, and Slack

 • Discord renders larger previews than Slack

-• Slack often compresses images — use high contrast to survive compression
+• Slack often compresses images, so use high contrast to survive compression

 • Both support animated images, but static is safer